geosolutions-it/MapStore2/docs/developer-guide/advanced-project-customization.md

 In the `customA/configs/localConfig.json.patch` file, we can patch the base configuration that is supplied by the `configs/localConfig.json` file inside root of the custom project, effectively customizing for this particular installation.

-To include both these files into your build, import the `setLocalConfigurationFile` helper function provided by MapStore inside `js/app.jsx` and call it by providing the paths to both files:
+In alternative to `localConfig.json.patch`, that is applied server side, you can insert in the same directory `localConfig.patch.json` (noted the inverted suffix) in the same directory, and configure MapStore to use it by editing the `js/app.jsx` file.

 ```js
 import { setLocalConfigurationFile} from '@mapstore/utils/ConfigUtils';